 If they are successful, the hope is to use these robots in other reefs around the world.

 "The systems software architecture has been developed with task expansion in mind," Matthew Dunbabin, a professor of electrical engineering and robotics at Queensland University of Technology, told the Daily Beast.
 "The system can be easily upgraded with new detection modules, similar to the way plugins in apps work, without the need to change hardware."

 Hunting for lionfish

 Another invasive species is the target for a different underwater robot.
-Students at Worcester Polytechnic Institute in Massachusetts are developing autonomous robots designed to hunt for and harvest lionfish.

 The National Oceanic and Atmospheric Administration (NOAA) says lionfish "have become the poster child for invasive species issues in the western north Atlantic region."